overture-stack/SONG/song-docs/source/docker.rst

 Download
 ---------------
-Using the desired release tag, the docker repository can be downloaded via
+Using the desired release tag, the docker repository can be downloaded via:
+:

 Download ZIP
 ^^^^^^^^^^^^^^^^^^^^^